-3.2 The Panel remains aware that the key activities required of an elected member of a principal council vary.
+- 3.2 The Panel remains aware that the key activities required of an elected member of a principal council vary.
 Duties undertaken should enable all members to discharge their core non-executive responsibilities in the governance of their council and in representing those living in their ward.
 As an elected role, such posts are not readily treated in the same manner as employment with precisely quantified hours.
 The work that arises in representing ward residents is particularly varied because it is influenced by the very diverse socio-economic conditions, demographics, levels of urbanisation and different ratios of residents to councillors.
 These variations occur within individual authorities as well as in comparisons of local authorities throughout Wales.
 Elected positions carry an expectation of a level of personal commitment to the community that goes beyond defined remunerated hours.
-Many elected members report that their time spent is well in excess of the notional three days (extra time worked and previously defined by the Panel as a 'public service discount').
+Many elected members report that their time spent is well in excess of the notional three days (extra time worked and previously defined by the Panel as a 'public service discount'). - 3.3 Despite the pandemic, Panel members continue meeting with the Chairs of Democratic Services Committees, their officers and councillors.

-- 3.3 In 2017 Panel members visited all Welsh principal councils to meet with elected members to inform and update their understanding of elected and co-opted member activities.
-During 2018 and 2019 the Panel continued its regular liaison with councillors and officers.
-Panel members met with the Chairs of Democratic Services Committees and their officers.
 The Panel has also, through varied correspondence with councils and individual council members and others, maintained its ongoing dialogue.
-The position generally expressed by councillors and officers remains, particularly in the context of austerity, that the basic workload discharged by all elected members is substantial and exceeds 3 days per week. - 3.4 When making financial determinations for this Annual Report, the Panel has considered the progression of the variety of benchmark figures outlined above for the period from 2012 to 2019.
-As shown in Table 1 above, the gap between the level of basic remuneration for elected members of principal councils and relevant indicators of rises in income and costs of living indicators has continued to grow.
-From 2017 the Panel began action to narrow this trend and limit the rate of erosion.
+The position generally expressed by councillors and officers remains that the basic workload discharged by all elected members is substantial and exceeds 3 days per week. - 3.4 When making financial determinations for this Annual Report, the Panel considered the progression of the variety of benchmark figures outlined above for the period from 2013 to 2020.
 Any adjustments in recent years have been in keeping with the Panel's principle that its determinations should be affordable and acceptable.
-Although public sector funding continues to be constrained, the information set out in Table 1 and Table 2 supports the Panel's consideration that a further increase in the basic salary is justified.
-It has determined there shall be an increase for 2020/21 of £350 a year which equates to 2.5%, a point midway between RPI and CPI.
-The proposed increase applies to the basic salary for members of principal councils in recognition of the duties expected of all elected members. - 3.5 This salary shall be paid by each principal authority in Wales from 1 April 2020 to each of its elected members unless any individual member opts personally and in writing to receive a lower amount.
+This principle is maintained in the increase for 2021/2022 in the basic salary of elected members of £150. - 3.5 This salary shall be paid by each principal authority in Wales from 1 April 2021 to each of its elected members unless any individual member opts personally and in writing to receive a lower amount.

-Determination 1: The Basic Salary in 2020/21 for elected members of principal councils shall be £14,218 with effect from 1 April 2020.
+Determination 1: The Basic Salary in 2021/22 for elected members of principal councils shall be £14,368 with effect from 1 April 2021.